SiyungCho/seroflow/docs/transformations/variable.md

 # Variable Transformations Documentation

-This module implements transformation classes for manipulating scalar variables within a Pypeline.
+This module implements transformation classes for manipulating scalar variables within a `Pipeline`.
 Each class extends the base `Transformation` and performs a simple arithmetic or assignment operation on a named variable.
-The result of each transformation is returned and can be stored back into the Pypeline context.
+The result of each transformation is returned and can be stored back into the `Pipeline` context.

 - **CopyVariable**: Copies the value of an existing variable under a new name.
 - **DivideVariable**: Divides a variable’s value by a specified divisor.